 Past Events:

 Jay*Clipp is known for rocking events big & small while educating his audience.
-He is a graduate of Jackson State University and holds a B. S. in Mass Communications, and his personal philosophy is “Educational Entertainment.”
+His personal philosophy is “Educational Entertainment”.

 Clipp has an impressive roster of clients in music, fashion, sports, media, and of course the nightlife.
 Clients include Jay-Z, Erykah Badu, Dave Chappelle, LeBron James & LaDainian Tomlinson just to mention a few.
-He travels globally spinning for major corporations, designers, VIP celebrity clients, and more.
-Clipp has worked with the legendary DJ Spinderella since 2010.
-In 2019, Clipp appeared as himself on the TV Show, “Queen of the South” (S3E7).
+He travels around the world spinning for record labels, designers, networks, television, and more.
+Clipp has distributed over 20,000 mixtapes and still continues to release them under his company Point Blank Entertainment.